top of page

 • Being present with family or friends

-This helps you feel prepared and focused without worry.
+This helps me feel prepared and focused without worry.

 Tips for Making the Ritual Stick

-Consistency is key to reaping the benefits of your wind-down ritual.
-Here are some tips to help you make it a habit:
+Consistency is key to reaping the benefits of my wind-down ritual.
+Here are some tips to help me make it a habit:

 • Choose a regular time each evening, ideally 30 minutes before bed

-• Keep your ritual simple so it doesn’t feel like a chore
+• Keep my ritual simple so it doesn’t feel like a chore

 • Use reminders like phone alarms or notes